TimpaniUmbra/TimpaniUmbraWebsite/content/TimpaniUmbra/TimpaniUmbra Reference Sheet.md

 * To be frank, no fetish content; that's not what we're doing, I'm just chubby.

 Other elements to note:
+* I wear a maroon ribbon around one ear.
+It can be tied around the ear or in the hair surrounding the ear, whatever's better for your interpretation/art style.
+The above examples show both options.
 * From my lore, I often have timpani mallets that glow purple.
 They can be used for creating gates between universes, or creating percussion instruments to play.
 They also emanate umbral (purple/black) energy.
 * You can swap my eye colors if you want.
 I don't have a specific reason, I just think that would be funny if they were different on different art pieces/models.
 * Please don't give me BEEG BOOBA; keep it reasonable and make sure it matches the body size